cloud-gov/federalist.18f.gov/pages/how-federalist-works/how-builds-work.md

 {% endraw %}
 ***Note:*** This code sample assumes the live version of your site's code is maintained in the `master` branch of your site's code repository.

 For all versions of your site that aren't built from `master`, the source code of the site will contain the code above.
 For an example, see [here](https://federalist-proxy.app.cloud.gov/preview/18f/federalist-docs/wslack-patch-1/), view source, and jump to line 57.
-Users on Chrome can click [this link](view-source:https://federalist-proxy.app.cloud.gov/preview/18f/federalist-docs/wslack-patch-1/) for a shortcut.

 ### Jekyll Plugins